cdavila21/Azure-VM-Connectivity-/README.md

 </p>
 <br />

 STEP 2 - Go to www.portal.azure.com, create an account, open a subscription, create a resource group and find Virtual Machines.
-See Example 2A looking at the Virtual Machine set up page.
+See Example 2A for the Virtual Machine set up page.

 EXAMPLE 2A
 <p>